-All prices are determined after the deadline for receipt of dealing orders 12 noon Luxembourg time on the Dealing Day concerned.
-Prices are quoted in the Dealing Currency(ies) of the relevant Fund.
+All prices are determined after the deadline for receipt of dealing orders on the Dealing Day concerned, i.e. the Cut-Off Point (as set out in the section headed "Daily Dealing", above).
 In the case of those Funds for which two or more Dealing Currencies are available, if an investor does not specify his choice of Dealing Currency at the time of dealing then the Base Currency of the relevant Fund will be used.